Major boost for Mathabatha's chair campaign as RET forces win conferences

 ANC heavyweight Julia Mathebe beat her rival Stan Ramaila by by 149 votes to 55 to become the first female to lead the region, which is the second biggest after Norman Mashabane.

-In Norman Mashabane, which was previously known as Mopani, Ramaphosa ally Pule Shai, was elected regional chairperson with a big margin a few months ago.
+In Norman Mashabane, which was previously known as Mopani , Ramaphosa ally Pule Shai, was elected regional chairperson with a big margin a few months ago.

 Mathebe’s deputy Minah Bahula was elected uncontested and so were regional secretaryTala Mathope, Given Moimana and Eddie Mala were elected secretary, deputy secretary and treasurer respectively.